DIY: Create your own Maison Fauve hair bow barrette

 -

-Pin the 2 main strips right sides together and edge to edge, leaving a 6 cm opening to then turn the pieces right side out.
+Pin the 2 main bands right sides together and edge to edge, leaving a 6 cm opening to turn the pieces right side out later.

 -

-Sew 1 cm from the edge, notch the corners and turn the strip right side out.
-Iron well, paying particular attention to the corners, then fold the seam allowance of the unclosed part inside the strip and iron to flatten the fabric.
+Sew 1 cm from the edge, clip the corners, and turn the band right side out.
+Press well, emphasizing the corners, then fold the seam allowance of the unsewn part inwards and press again to flatten the fabric.

 -